-An experienced car accident attorney can look at your case to determine if you’ve received a fair offer from the insurance company.
+An experienced attorney can look at your case to determine if you’ve received a fair offer from the insurance company.
 If you have a specific request, like keeping the vehicle, your attorney can help you handle the negotiations.

 If the insurance company isn’t giving you a fair value, your attorney can help gather the information you need and approach the insurance company on your behalf to negotiate a better offer.
 If you need to go to court, your attorney has a network of professional appraisers standing by to make sure that you have the evidence you need to make your case in court.